 I don't have any easy solutions to this problem.
 If the preachers in America started preaching God's truth from their pulpits today, all the Feelers in the pews would go home, and the churches would not be able to pay their mortgages and preacher salaries.
 Eventually the pews would be filled again with Thinkers (and they would bring their Feeler wives), but the transition would be catastrophic.

 I'm not proposing a separate church for Thinkers, but a single church for all people, Feelers and Thinkers alike.
 The ideal church, the church I read about in the Bible, would ``tell the truth in love.''
 A church where people are honestly affirmed, where it is considered rude to greet a person by saying ``How are you?'' when you don't have time to stop and listen to how they are -- and equally rude to answer ``I'm good'' when your life outside the church is upside down.
 But also a church where a person living a life of selfishness is told to shape up.

-Some people like to call the shots.
+Some people -- MBTI Judgers, all of them -- like to call the shots.
 They like to be preachers because preachers get to tell people what to do.
 The Twelve Disciples liked that idea too, but Jesus told them not to do it that way.
 Shot-callers do not belong in church leadership.
 God calls the shots.
 People do not want preachers telling them what to do.
 They need God telling them what to do.
 There is a difference.